-We can't believe it either—the eleventh edition of Lollapalooza in Grant Park is on the horizon, slated for July 31–August 2, 2015.
-This year, Sir Paul McCartney, Metallica, Florence + the Machine and Sam Smith top the bill.
+We can't believe it either—the eleventh edition of Lollapalooza took over Grant Park from July 31–August 2, 2015.
+This year, Sir Paul McCartney, Metallica, Florence + the Machine and Sam Smith topped the bill.
 But this megaconcert runs much deeper than the headliners.
 It is a smörgåsbord.
-There's something for everyone, and plenty of opportunity to dance your ass off at Perry's Stage.
+There was something for everyone, and plenty of opportunity to dance your ass off at Perry's Stage.
 Not to mention rather damn good burgers.
-Here's everything you need to know about the year's biggest music event—and wild photos from the previous edition.
+Here's everything you need to know about the year's biggest music event—and wild photos from previous editions.

 RECOMMENDED: Complete coverage of Chicago's many summer music festivals